SECOND REGULAR SESSION

 (1) The findings of the assessor based on an appraisal of the property by generally accepted appraisal techniques; and

 (2) The purchase prices from sales of at least three comparable properties and the address or location thereof.
 As used in this paragraph, the word "comparable" means that:

 (a) Such sale was closed at a date relevant to the property valuation; and

-2. Assessors in each county of this state and the city of St. Louis may send personal property assessment forms through the
+2. Assessors in each county of this state and the city of St. Louis may send personal property assessment forms through the mail.

-shall be assessed and valued for the purposes of taxation at the following percents of their true value in money:
+3. The following items of personal property shall each constitute separate subclasses of tangible personal property and shall be assessed and valued for the purposes of taxation at the following percents of their true value in money: